Homas/ioc2rpz/docs/deployment.md

 - The server retries 3 times with 3-second intervals (`?Src_Retry`, `?Src_Retry_TimeOut`)
 - For HTTPS sources, ensure the remote server's TLS certificate is valid

+### Source Removed From Config

+After a configuration reload, if an RPZ zone still references a source that was removed from the config file, the zone update logs a warning (`Error: source <name> not found in config (removed?).
+Skipping.`) and continues building the zone from the remaining sources instead of crashing the update process.
+The reload-time validator (`validateCFGRPZ/3`) also logs the specific missing source and whitelist names and the affected RPZ zone (`RPZ <zone> was not loaded.
+Missing sources: [...].
+Missing whitelists: [...]`).
+To resolve, either restore the source definition or remove the stale reference from the RPZ's `Sources` list.

 ### High Memory Usage

 - Check ETS table sizes in the Erlang shell (see Monitoring section)